briancullinan2/creation/README.md

 # Creation

-My take on combining Conway's Game of Life (Scrumfall) with "The Wheel of Time" (Rational Unified Process)
+My take on combining Conway's Game of Life (Scrumfall) with "The Wheel of Time" (Rational Unified Process).
+Need to think of treating the Game of Live actors as particles instead of "cells" for a lower level of control.

 ## Short Term Goals